 Whites began to use Douglas Park.

-Amateur baseball leagues were still using Douglas Park in 1924, but gradually white squatters in the river bottoms dissuaded people, especially African Americans, from using the park.
+Amateur baseball leagues were still using Douglas Park in 1924, but gradually white squatters in the river bottom dissuaded people, especially African Americans, from using the park.
 So, the city stopped maintaining Douglas Park and for several years was undecided about the park’s future: Should Douglas Park again be an African-American park or serve the white community?

 Fast-forward to 1931.
 The city parks department announced that it planned to clean up Douglas Park, and the city recreation department announced that it would install tennis courts and an archery range in the park, which apparently would reopen as a white park.
 (By 1931 the city had opened three parks for African Americans [see Part 2].)

 That’s when the city ran up against Jim Farris.
-Farris was a squatter who lived in the river bottoms near the park in a whitewashed shack made of salvaged lumber and flattened tin cans.
+Farris was a squatter who lived in the river bottom near the park in a whitewashed shack made of salvaged lumber and flattened tin cans.
 Farris, who said he had known Jesse James, Cole Younger, and Robert Ford, claimed that Douglas Park belonged to him as administrator of a Spanish land grant that extended north to the stockyards.
-Holding a Winchester rifle, he had run off surveyors and crews trying to install telephone poles in the river bottoms.
+Holding a Winchester rifle, he had run off surveyors and crews trying to install telephone poles in the river bottom.
 He tolerated other white squatters in the river bottoms as “tenants” who enjoyed only the rights he bestowed upon them.

 As for the city, he dared it to try to develop the park.

 Pointing to a stack of law books in his shack, he said, “This is where I get my information.”
 Pointing to two loaded rifles on the wall, he said, “And this is where I get my authority.”